HastD/rust_bike_decoder/README.md

 ## Python bindings

 The core decoder functions have [PyO3](https://github.com/PyO3/pyo3) bindings to allow them to be used in Python or SageMath.
-To build the Python module, you will need to install [maturin](https://github.com/PyO3/maturin):
+To build the Python module, you will need both Rust (1.66 or newer) and Python (3.7 or newer).
+Installation instructions for Rust can be found [here](https://www.rust-lang.org/tools/install).
+You will also need to install [maturin](https://github.com/PyO3/maturin):

 ```sh
 pip install maturin --user